awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-summarization-appsync-stepfn/README.md

 To view the service quotas for all AWS services in the documentation without switching pages, view the information in the [Service endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/aws-general.pdf#aws-service-information) page in the PDF instead.

+## Clean up

+When deleting your stack which uses this construct, do not forget to go over the following instructions to avoid unexpected charges:
+  - empty and delete the Amazon Simple Storage Bucket(s) created by this construct if you didn't provide existing ones during the construct creation
+  - empty the Amazon ElastiCache cluster for Redis
+  - if the observability flag is turned on, delete all the associated logs created by the different services in Amazon CloudWatch logs

 ***
 &copy; Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.